LauriTahvanainen/GambleBoard/documentation/tasks.md

 |As a user I want to be able to place a bet on parimutuel bet pools (Optional)|DevX||||
 - Display and selection of  a league on which I want to bet
 - Stake given by user.
+- Automatic distribution might be a problem with Parimutuel betting when there are many players.
+Dividing the winnings would have to be done in a costly loop.
+A claim winnings function in this scenario?

 |Goal|Dev|Workload|Deadline|Done|
 |----|---|--------|--------|----|